RuiboZhang98/CppGillespie/GillespieAlg.md

 # Sequential mutation of cancer cells

+Cancer is a genetic disease that results from accumulation of driver mutations which confer a selective growth advantage to tumor cells.
+To facilitate mathematical quantification of the carcinogenic process, stochastic models can be used to model the accumulation of driver mutations, in particular population sizes and arrival time distributions for premalignant and malignant subpopulations.

 # Multi-type branching process

-We consider $q$ types of individuals.
-The population of individuals is denoted by
+We consider $q$ types of cancer cells.
+The population vector at given time $t$ is denoted by

 $$\mathbf{N}(t) = (N_0(t), N_1(t),\cdots,N_{q-1}(t)).$$